microsoft/code-with-engineering-playbook/code-reviews/readme.md

 We should always aim to have Pull Requests be as small as possible, without losing context and technical feasibility.
 Small pull requests have multiple advantages:

-1. It's easier to review, a clear benefit for the reviewers.
+1. It's easier to review; a clear benefit for the reviewers.
 2. It's easier to deploy, at least in terms of a bigger Pull Request.
 This is aligned with the strategy of release fast and release often.
 3. Minimizes possible conflicts, or stale Pull Requests difficult to merge and keep in sync with master either because it's very dynamic or because it has some refactoring.